SYOP200/Flipper-Zero-Downloads/README.md

 Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

+## Notes
+This repo is constantly being worked on.
+If you haveissues or need assistance please communicate in our discussions and report issues and bugs.
+You are the ones that keep this comunity going, thank you!

 ## Credits
 - Momentum Firmware
 - Xtreme Firmware
 - [Flipper IRDB](https://github.com/Lucaslhm/Flipper-IRDB)
 - [BadUSB-Files-For-FlipperZero](https://github.com/beigeworm/BadUSB-Files-For-FlipperZero)

+**If you found this repository useful, star this repository!**